linggrads/latex/README.md

-# latex_workshop
+# LaTeX for Linguists

-A repository for LaTeX resources for linguists
+This is a repository for LaTeX related resources for linguists.